justintv/Twitch-API/resources/users.md

 # Users

-These are the users of Twitch!
-They own a [stream][streams] that they can broadcast on a [channel][channels].
+These are members of the Twitch community who have a Twitch account.
+If broadcasting, they can own a [stream][streams] that they can broadcast on their [channel][channels].
+If mainly viewing, they might [follow][follows] or [subscribe][subscriptions] to channels.

 [streams]: /resources/streams.md
 [channels]: /resources/channels.md
+[follows]: /resources/follows.md
+[subscriptions]: /resources/subscriptions.md

 ## Get user

 `GET /users/:user`

-Returns the user's metadata.
+Returns a user object.

 ### Response